pbrane/lokahi/test-automation/ui-tests/README.md

 ## TODO

-- Minion: the existing tests need to be adjusted to support running a minion.
 - Integration with CI: this suite should be setup to run on events of interest (e.g. PRs, environment update).
 - Add more tests! :)